• Skip to primary navigation

 If you want to take advantage of first time home buyer programs in Washington State, here are the basic steps:

-2. Loan Pre-Approval: After participating in the seminar, a lender can pre-approve you for a loan.
-The pre-approval will guide your decision process for selecting a home; you’ll know what mortgage program you’ll use and how much you can afford.
+• Loan Pre-Approval: After participating in the seminar, a lender can pre-approve you for a loan.
+The pre-approval will guide your decision process for selecting a home; you'll know what mortgage program you'll use and how much home you can afford.
 Both will make home shopping more efficient and hassle-free.

-3. Shop for Home: It’s time to shop for a home.
-Most folks use the help of a real estate agent.
-When you find a home you like, an agent can help you structure a deal and make and offer.
+• Shop for Home: Once pre-approved, it's time to shop for a home.
+When you find one you like, a Realtor can help you structure a deal and make and offer.

 That’s the high-level overview of what it takes to get a new house in Washington State.